Art

 • Progress sequentially through a carefully planned, broad curriculum that encompasses six areas of art (drawing, painting, textiles, printmaking, collage and 3D) in every year group, to build on skills and knowledge to ensure success at every stage.

-• Derive inspiration for their work through exposure to a rich breadth of current and historical artists across the world and from the locality.
+• Derive inspiration for their work through authentic exposure to a rich breadth of current and historical artists across the world and from the locality.

 • Discover techniques through experimentation, practice and reflection, allowing opportunity for personal choice and individual expression.